Temperature evolution of polaron dynamics and Jahn-Teller distortion modes in strongly correlated La$_{0.67}$Ca$_{0.33}$MnO$_{3}$ manganite film: Abstract

 \section{Abstract}

-The focus on manganites has led experimentalists and theorists to better understand the behavior of electrons in a strongly correlated system.
-Reflectivity as a function of temperature has been measured for the manganite thin-film samples across the metal-insulator transition in this article.
-The optical properties in the infrared and visible range were determined by fits to a Drude-Lorentz model, using exact formulas for the thin film optics and the measured properties of the substrate.
-The phonon modes were identified and verified with lattice dynamical calculations for distorted orthorhombic crystal structure of the material.
-The reflectance has strong temperature dependence in the far infrared and in the region of the phonons, rising as the temperature is lowered and the film becomes metallic.
-Temperature dependence of phonon modes has been discussed after fitting the temperature dependent spectra using Drude-Lorentz model.
-In the near-infrared and visible range, there are midgap conductivity peaks due to electronic band transition showing shifting behavior with temperature change.\cite{Jungkim,Satpathy}
+Reflectivity as a function of temperature for the La$_{0.67}$Ca$_{0.33}$MnO$_{3}$ (LCMO) film has been measured across the metal-insulator phase transition.
+The optical properties and their temperature dependence were determined in the infrared and visible range by fits to a Drude-Lorentz model, using exact formula for the thin film optics and the measured properties of the substrate.
+The phonon modes were identified and verified with lattice dynamical calculations for the ideal and distorted perovskite structure of the material.
+The optical conductivity shows agreement with the double exchange mechanism in conjunction with the Jahn-Teller distortion term in the Hamiltonian.
+Low temperature metallic phase is dominated by large polaron dynamics, a key component of electron-orbital coupling in a strongly corrrelated system.
+Free carrier dynamics in the metallic phase is described in terms of coherent heavy polaronic motion in the DC limit with incoherenet and asymmetric polaronic background in the mid-IR range.
+The strength and line width of Jahn-Teller modes has been discussed across the phase transition and their temperature evolution is qualitatively discussed on account of existing electron-phonon coupling.
+The localized Holstein polaron formation in the high temperature insulative phase is identified as optical conductivity peaks in the visible range above the critical temperature.